 We want to contribute to learning about organic growing and will use the new site to measure and demonstrate how much food can be grown in half an acre, and share this learning with others.
 Through writing up and publishing the results, we hope others will recognise the value of smaller scale farming.

 ''A century ago Greater Manchester boasted a thriving community of market gardens, but they're needed now more than ever.
 Anyone who genuinely cares about what they eat or where their food comes from really must get behind Lindsay and George; what they're doing is incredibly hard work, and that's even before the veg growing has started!
 From working with Reddy Lane over the years I've seen for myself what grit and determination they have, and know that the support they get will not be wasted.
-I'm really looking forward to seeing the new market garden in Stockport develop, and wish Lindsay and George courage and strength for the exciting times ahead!''
+I'm really looking forward to seeing the new market garden develop, and wish Lindsay and George courage and strength for the exciting times ahead!''
 Charlotte Mason, Glebelands City Growers

 "Reddy Lane Market Garden has been an integral part of Levenshulme Market, a community-run social enterprise, for over four years.
 During this time, the Levenshulme community has come to depend on Reddy Lane as one of the only local sources of organically produced food that chimes with their values – from the fresh, seasonal offerings on the stall to the popular veg box scheme.
 Lindsay, George and Reddy Lane embody what Levenshulme Market was set up to do, which is to support independent, hard-working, ethical small businesses to create a more diverse shopping environment in the heart of Levenshulme" Christine Felton, Market Manager, Levenshulme Market CIC.

 "It takes a lot of resilience and dedication to start a veg growing business and make a success of it.
 Over the last few years Lindsay has proved she has these qualities in abundance, and in the process has brought healthy affordable veg to Levenshulme.
 Money is always needed to set up a new market garden - putting in vital infrastructure like polytunnels - but loans are often impossible to pay back because food is cheap and profit for a veg grower is hard to come by.
-So Lindsay deserves as much support as possible to help set up the new site in Strines" Rob Alderson, Moss Brook Growers
+So Lindsay deserves as much support as possible to help set up the new site" Rob Alderson, Moss Brook Growers

 "Manchester needs more fresh locally grown food.
 A new market garden in the area would be a good start" Oli Rodker, Ecological Land Co-op